less/less-docs/content/features/mixins-as-functions.md

-<a id="mixins-as-functions" class="section_anchor"></a>

 # Mixins as Functions

 > Return variables from mixins

 All variables defined in a mixin are visible and can be used in caller's scope (unless the caller defines its own variable with the same name).

 Example:

 ```less
 .mixin() {
   @width:  100%;